lizmat/Ecosystem/README.md

 The specified string is looked up / regular expression is matched in the distribution names, the use-targets and the descriptions of the distributions.

 By default, only the identity with the highest `:ver` value will be returned: a `:all` flag can be specified to return **all** possible identities.

+The `:latest` flag can be specified to apply heuristics on the identities so that only the most recent version of a distribution across ecosystems and authorities will be returned.
+This will e.g. return only `AccountableBagHash:ver<0.0.6>:auth<zef:lizmat>` from a list with:

+    AccountableBagHash:ver<0.0.3>:auth<cpan:ELIZABETH>
+    AccountableBagHash:ver<0.0.6>:auth<zef:lizmat>

 find-no-tags
 ------------